Prasannaverse13/CodeClarity/README.md

     # For Sensay Wisdom Engine "Ask an Expert" Code Mentor
     SENSAY_API_KEY=10043e0796fd093f8a22bc3ffc09d328d96eec5df8e3779e4b7217c7e184a5eb
+    # IMPORTANT: Replace YOUR_SENSAY_REPLICA_ID_HERE with the actual ID
+    #            you get from the Sensay platform after creating and training your Replica.
     SENSAY_REPLICA_ID=YOUR_SENSAY_REPLICA_ID_HERE
-    # (You need to create/train a Replica in Sensay and get its ID)
     SENSAY_USER_ID=default-codeclarity-user
     # (Or a dynamic user ID specific to your application's users)
     SENSAY_API_VERSION=2025-03-25